jpaige343/faceify/README.md

 # Next-Steps:

 - Clean-up CSS
-- Clean up the comments section
+- Add tags to the database
-- Impliment a search function in the database so users can search products by skin type (oily, dry, sensitive..etc)
+- Impliment a search function in the database so users can search products by skin type (oily, dry, sensitive..etc), concern, or ingredients
 - Add the ability for a user to attach a link to the product they are posting
 - Add the ability to @ the op in the message reply thread